 Stamp duty is charged on the sale of Hong Kong stock.
-Currently the rate is calculated at 0.26 per cent on the higher of the amount of the consideration paid and the value of the shares being transferred.
+Currently the rate is calculated at 0.2% on the higher of the amount of the consideration paid and the value of the shares being transferred.
 It is normally paid in equal proportions by the seller and the purchaser, although there is no hard and fast rule in this regard.
-Relief is available (subject to certain conditions) in respect of intragroup share transfers between associated companies (90 per cent ownership is the applicable threshold).

-For acquisitions where the stamp duty payable is substantial, techniques such as 'swamping' allotment of shares or the reclassification of existing shares may sometimes be adopted to minimise the duty.
-There may also be other methods that can be used to minimise (and sometimes even eliminate) the stamp duty charge.
-However, there may be uncertainty as to the effectiveness of some of these methods - in particular, those involving non-commercial steps which may be disregarded as a result of application of anti-avoidance provisions.
+Relief is available (subject to certain conditions) in respect of intra-group share transfers between associated companies (90% ownership is the applicable threshold).
+For acquisitions where the stamp duty payable is substantial, techniques such as "swamping" allotment of shares or the reclassification of existing shares may sometimes be adopted to minimise the duty.
+There may also be other methods that can be used to minimise (and sometimes even eliminate) the stamp duty charge, but there may be uncertainty as to the effectiveness of some of these methods, in particular those involving non-commercial steps which may be disregarded as a result of application of anti-avoidance provisions.
+Capital duty, which was previously levied for increases in the authorised share capital of the Hong Kong companies, has been abolished with effect from 1 June 2012.